Raph13009/daily-blogs/posts/June25/Blog11-OCR.md

 ---
-title: "How I Converted Messy PDFs to Excel with GPT Vision"
+title: "How I Converted Messy PDFs to Excel"
-description: "Tried OCR with Python, failed, then used GPT-4 Vision to convert PDF certificates into clean Excel files.
+description: "Tried OCR with full Python, not 100% reliable, then used GPT-4 Vision to convert PDF certificates into clean Excel files.
 Here’s the full journey, code-free and API-powered."
-date: "2025-06-20"
+date: "2025-06-17"
 image: "/images/OCR.png"
 layout: ../../layouts/BlogLayout.astro
 ---